 Where Jenny Craig doesn't do so well, users say, is in the area of long-term weight loss, partly because not many people can afford it for the long term.
-While the base subscription seems low, other programs run as high as $40 per month and to that you have to add a registration fee, plus the ongoing cost of food and shipping.
-We saw estimates that weekly food costs average around $90 to $170 per person.
+While the base subscription seems low at about $20 per month (and that does not include the registration fee, which is often waived) other programs run as high as $40 per month and to you may need to add the registration fee.
+The cost of food and shipping is an ongoing expense as well: We saw estimates that weekly food costs average around $90 to $170 per person.

-Experts and consumers say the food is tasty, but the portions are small and we saw many complaints of hunger on Jenny Craig -- as well as hunger's accompanying side effects of fatigue and crankiness.
+Experts and consumers say Jenny Craig's food is tasty, but the portions are small and we saw many complaints of hunger on the program -- as well as hunger's accompanying side effects of fatigue and crankiness.
 However, there is ample support provided from nutritional counselors and fellow dieters, which experts say is crucial to sticking with any eating plan, and will help you as you transition to eating real food.
 Jenny Craig gets lower scores for integrating fitness into its program than other diets.

-Another prepackaged diet, Bistro MD (Est. $160 per week and up), ranks behind Jenny Craig in taste tests but it's also one of the pricier options.
-However, it can easily be customized to your specific needs, whether you're gluten intolerant or diabetic.
-It lacks a fitness component.
+Another prepackaged diet, Bistro MD (Est. $180 per week and up), also ranks behind Jenny Craig in taste tests and it's one of the pricier prepackaged diet options.
+However, it can easily be customized to your specific needs, whether you're gluten intolerant, diabetic, or have other special dietary needs.
+Like most prepackaged diet programs, Bistro MD lacks a fitness component.